kalyangoparaju/attendance_System/README.md

 # FACE RECOGNITION ATTENDANCE SYSTEM

-With help of python and openCV libarary in it created a system that can recognize faces from a group photo and can mark their attendace in an excel sheet.
+A Attendance system that you the face data and marks their attendance automatically Technologies used:
+Python
+OpenCV
+MsExcel
+Pandas